NVIDIA/spark-rapids/docs/get-started/getting-started.md

 everything in a single process on a single node.
 - [Install Spark](#install-spark)
 - [Install the RAPIDS jars](#download-the-rapids-jars)
-- Launch your Spark shell session
+- Launch your Spark shell session.

 Default configs usually work fine in local mode.
 The required changes are setting the config `spark.plugins` to `com.nvidia.spark.SQLPlugin` and including the jars as a dependency.
 All of the